greenelab/deep-review/sections/06_discussion.md

 high-throughput chemical screening data at pharmaceutical companies.
 One perspective is that there is little expectation or incentive for this private data to be shared.
 However, data are not inherently valuable.
 Instead, the insights that we glean from them are where the value lies.
-Private companies may establish a competitive advantage by releasing data sufficient for improved methods to be developed.
+Organizations may establish a competitive advantage by releasing data sufficient for improved methods to be developed.